LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition_of_Study_Programmes_in_Python.md

 ---
-title: "Visualizing University Modules in Python"
+title: "Visualizing the Composition of Study Programmes in Python"
 tags:
   - Web Scraping
   - Selenium